-Erected 2019 by Benjamin Godfrey Legacy Trail Committee (sponsored by Dennis & Karen Wilson).
-(Marker Number 8.)
+Erected 2019 by Benjamin Godfrey Legacy Trail Committee (sponsored by Linda (Naugle) Nevlin, Class of 1959).
+(Marker Number 6.)

 Location.
-38° 57.37′ N, 90° 11.554′ W. Marker is in Godfrey, Illinois, in Madison County.
-Marker can be reached from Mulberry Street west of Godfrey Road (U.S. 67).
-Marker is at the southwest entrance of Godfrey City Cemetery, on a narrow road off of Mulberry Street.
+38° 57.02′ N, 90° 11.515′ W. Marker is in Godfrey, Illinois, in Madison County.
+Marker can be reached from LCCC Road west of Godfrey Road (U.S. 67).
+Marker is behind the Benjamin Godfrey Memorial Chapel, which is located on the grounds of Lewis & Clark Community College.
 Touch for map.
-Marker is in this post office area: Godfrey IL 62035, United States of America.
+Marker is at or near this postal address: 5800 Godfrey Road, Godfrey IL 62035, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Benjamin Godfrey (about 300 feet away, measured in a direct line); Monticello College (approx. 0.4 miles away); Benjamin Godfrey Memorial Chapel (approx. 0.4 miles away); Godfrey Mansion (approx. 0.8 miles away); Lindbergh Relay Station (approx. 0.9 miles away); Veterans Memorial (approx. 2.2 miles away); Plank Road (approx. 2.4 miles away); North Alton Confederate Cemetery (approx. 2.6 miles away).
+Benjamin Godfrey Memorial Chapel (here, next to this marker); Godfrey Cemetery (approx. 0.4 miles away); Benjamin Godfrey (approx. half a mile away); Godfrey Mansion (approx. 1.2 miles away); Lindbergh Relay Station (approx. 1.3 miles away); Veterans Memorial (approx. 1.8 miles away); Plank Road (approx. 2 miles away); North Alton Confederate Cemetery (approx. 2.2 miles away).
 Touch for a list and map of all markers in Godfrey.

 More about this marker.
-This is one of nine markers of the Benjamin Godfrey Legacy Trail series.
-Unlike all of the nine marked sites, this site (No. 8) has two markers, both different.
+This is the sixth of nine markers in the Benjamin Godfrey Legacy Trail series.